-This two day interactive workshop will equip you with tools to not just measure your outputs and outcomes, but to track your social impact.
+This interactive two-day workshop will equip you to measure your outputs and outcomes and to track your social impact.

-The workshop unpacks the questions of monitoring and evaluation: why it is important, how to do it and how to take the next step to measuring social value and impact.
+The workshop unpacks the questions of monitoring and evaluation (M&E): why it is important, how to do it and how to take the next step to measuring social value and impact.

 The workshop will cover the following: